renjohn/SitefinityDocker/README.md

 These direction are for developing within Visual Studio and debugging using Docker compose from within Visual Studio.
 1. Create .env file based off of the .env.example file in the root of the solution
 2. Update the CHANGEME references in the file to whatever you want
-3. Update the value of ENCRYPTION_KEYS to a 32 character string
-4. Create data/kibana/kibana.yml file from the data/kibana/kibana.yml.example file
-5. Replace the <COPY_KIBANA_PASSWORD_from_ENV_FILE> text in the data/kibana/kibana.xml file with the the KIBANA_PASSWORD you updated in the .env file
-4. Replace all the "<COPY_ENCRYPTION_KEYS_from_ENV_FILE>" text in the data/kibana/kibana.xml with the value of ENCRYPTION_KEYS in the .env file
-6. Run `.\buildsitefinitybackend.ps1` from the command line in the root directory of the solution.
+3. Run `.\buildsitefinitybackend.ps1` from the command line in the root directory of the solution.
 This will build out the backend SitefinityWebApp container
     * Watch for any errors and you will need to troubleshoot them before continuing on
-7. Open the Sitefinity.sln solution in Visual studio
+4. Open the Sitefinity.sln solution in Visual studio
-8. Switch the build configuration to docker compose
+5. Switch the build configuration to docker compose
-9. Debug the project using Docker Compose
+6. Debug the project using the Sitefinity debug option
-    * Use Sitefinity launch setting to run the website without Elastic Search (3 less containers running)
-    * Use Sitefinity with Elastic Search to run the website with the Elastic Search containers
-10. Navigate to https://localhost:5001 to browse the site
+7. Navigate to https://localhost:5001 to browse the site

 ### Sitefinity Initialization